markusantonwolf/ta-gallery/README.md

 For more details about the TA-Gallery take a look at <https://ta-gallery.markusantonwolf.com>

+You can see a real world example on my homepage: <https://www.markusantonwolf.com/en/work>

 ## Download

 TA Gallery is released under the MIT license & supports modern environments.